-- an individual, questionnaire-based reflection on PACA results and personal learnings - a facilitated group reflection session in the plenary evening before and take it to the reflection session.
+- 1. an individual, questionnaire-based reflection on PACA results and personal learnings - 2. a facilitated group reflection session in the plenary

+A set of questions was developed for the evaluation process, which is guided by a moderation concept.
+The objective of evaluating the PACA exercise is mainly to collect individual reflections with the help of a questionnaire.
+It is best to distribute the questionnaire a day before the evaluation session, so PACA team members can fill the questionnaire the evening before and take it to the reflection session.
 It is also possible to dedicate some additional time during the evaluation session to complete the questionnaire.
 The other objective is the collection of questionnaires for M&E and reporting purposes to count beneficiaries of LRED-related trainings and to learn about the performance of PACA.
 The third objective of the evaluation session is to re-strengthen the team spirit and encourage the PACA team to continue working together also after the PACA exercise.
-A detailed moderation concept with steps for evaluating the PACA exercise is attached in Annex 2.22.
+A detailed moderation concept with steps for evaluating the PACA exercise is attached in Annex 1.19.